AdityaAdi07/ExamSecure-TGBH/README.md

 # ExamSecure- Risk-Based Proctoring System For Online Assessments

 **ExamSecure** is a smart, real-time project that can detect whether user is conducting a malpractice without use of camera and mic feed i.e privacy of user is maintained.
-We proctore the assessment by monitoring the keystroke, mouse and background apps
+We proctore the assessment by monitoring the keystroke, mouse and background apps.
+We do not store any user log data or monitor what user is doing in background apps, thus maintaing the privacy.
+We use dynamic Risk-Score which is updated every 10-sec.

 ## Table of Contents
 - [Features](#features)